B3rn475/CrowdAnnotationAggregator/README.md

 AnnotationsAggregator is a Java Library that allow to aggregate the annotations of a crowdsourcing system regardless of the specific type of annotations.

+This system aggregates annotations that come from different users on the same object/content.
+It requires every object to be annotated by at least 3 users.
+It requires every user to annotate at least 3 objects.
+It requires every user to annotate every object at most 1 time.
+Every annotation that does not follow this rules will be rejected.

+The data are organized as a bipartisan graph, in which nodes represent both users (on the right) and objects/contents (on the left) and in which edges represent annotations of a user on an object.
+The system assign a weight to every annotation and computes the final annotation as a weighted aggregation of the annotations.
+The weights are estimated using a iterative approach:
+ - _Step_ _1_ for every annotation it is estimated another one that takes in account all the other annotation from different users on the same object
+ - _Step_ _2_ the weight of the annotation is estimated taking in account all the couple (annotation estimation) of the same user on all the other objects
+The algorithm stops when the convergence is reached (or when a maximum number of steps is reached)

 It solves the problem relying on the implementation of two custom function that are dependent on the type of annotation and must be implemented for the specific case.

 Base Classes